 Subjects: Chicago history, politics, protest, war, Vietnam War, Peace March, religion, immigration, Skokie, The Overnight Man, Chicago Slices, The 90s, Wild Chicago, Image Union, Chicago Neighborhoods

-Description: This collection contains the raw footage and edited material for Tom Weinberg’s documentary, “The Other M.J.,” which aired on the WTTW-Chicago program “Image Union.”
-This collection documents Michael Johnson, who works on the floor of the United Center, the home of the Chicago Bulls.
-Johnson met the film crew during the 1996 Democratic National Convention, while the crew was producing a program called “None of the Above,” about people who choose not to vote.
-Johnson struggles to make ends meet on a minimum wage job amidst the pomp and circumstance of the 1996 Democratic National Convention.
+Description: This collection contains the raw footage and edited material by Skip Blumberg and Tom Weinberg.
+The footage was first seen in the program “None of the Above,” and then used for the documentary, “The Other M.J.,” which aired on the WTTW-Chicago program “Image Union.”
+This collection documents Michael Johnson, who works on the floor of the United Center, the home of the Chicago Bulls and the site of the 1996 Democratic National Convention.
+Johnson struggles to make ends meet on a minimum wage job amidst the pomp and circumstance of the DNC.
 Through his candid reflections, one sees the struggle of many workers across the country as they are faced with limited employment options, no benefits, and no room for advancement.

-Subjects: Image Union, Tom Weinberg, Michael Johnson, United Center, voting politics, documentary, social problem
+Subjects: Michael Johnson, United Center, voting, documentary, social problem

 Description: This collection commemorates Nelson Algren (1909-1981), a prolific writer who depicted mid-20th-century urban America with a cool eye and a compassionate heart, as seen in such masterpieces as The Man with the Golden Arm, Neon Wilderness, Never Come Morning and his great prose poem, Chicago: City on the Make.
 The videos in this collection cover biographical information about Algren, as well as events hosted in Chicago to commemorate Algren’s birthday and the creation of the Nelson Algren Foundation.